kopeckyf/taupy/documentation/source/analysis/clustering.rst

 =========================

 Clustering is a pre-condition for some diversity and polarisation measures.
+Intuitively, clusters should be formed by groups that have low internal distance.
 Belief systems in the theory of dialectical structures are clustered by comparing their distances to other agents.
-Intuitively, clusters should be formed by groups that have low mutual distance.
-This means that clustering is dependent on a distance function.
+Clustering depends on a distance function in this way.

 Generate clustering matrices
 ----------------------------